 Either of the two aforementioned doses should work (former probably more relevant for athletes), but the optimal dose is not known as this moment in time.

-The Human Effect Matrix looks at human studies (excluding animal/petri-dish studies) to tell you what effect Cissus quadrangularis has in your body, and how strong these effects are.
+The Human Effect Matrix looks at human studies (it excludes animal and in vitro studies) to tell you what effects cissus quadrangularis has on your body, and how strong these effects are.